Oracle SQL

 A bit more details:

-1. One row piece can store up to 255 columns
+1. A single row piece can store up to 255 columns.

-2. Oracle splits fields by row pieces in reverse order
+2. Oracle splits fields into row pieces in reverse order.

-3. Oracle doesn’t store trailing null fields in a row (not in row piece)
+3. Oracle doesn’t store trailing NULLs in a row (not in a row piece)

-4. Next row piece can be stored in the same block only with inserts.
-When you run update, oracle will place new row piece into another block. (not valid since 12.2)
+4. The next row piece can be stored in the same block only with inserts.
+When you run an update, oracle will place the new row piece into a different block. (not valid since 12.2)

 I’ll show in examples with dumps: